dinofizz/diskplayer/README.md

 The recorder binary runs as an HTTP server, and exposes a simple UI which can be used to record a Spotify URI to a chosen location.

+**Note: I do not intend to "support" this code.
+It was a great learning excercise for me in my joureny to learn some basic Go.
+Now that I have the project working and complete, I won't re-visitng this much!**

 ## Build

 ### Requirements